Shaz3e/peach-payment/readme.md

 // Use the following code within your controller method /**
  * Update in .env previously and get it from config
- * Or it be updated directly if you are not using pdate:peach-payment-config from console */
+ */
 $entityId = config('peach-payment.entity_id');
 /**